bergsans/archaize-js/text/2_introduction.md

 that's closer to the ones and zeros of the metal.
 The compiler is able to make this happens by a translation based on rules, a grammar.

 We can now give some kind of answer to the question stated above.
-If a compiler translates one code to code in another language (it may be executable, but it can also be some other kind of code); a transpiler translates (or rather transforms) code from one language to another, with the implicit distinction that on some level 'code' stops being a language fit for communication (fit for use) and therefore viewed more as part of the machine, being 'metal'.
-Anyhow, let's for the time being equate compiler and transpiler and continue with an exposition on what a compiler is by comparing programming languages with natural languages.
+A compiler translates one code to code in another language (it may be executable, but it can also be some other kind of code); a transpiler translates (or rather transforms) code from one language to another, with the implicit distinction that on some level 'code' stops being a language fit for communication (fit for use) and therefore viewed more as part of the machine, being 'metal'.
+A transpiler can also, something which is true for the transpiler of the project, translate 'within' the *same* language.

+Let's for the time being equate compiler and transpiler and continue with an exposition on what a compiler is by comparing programming languages with natural languages.

 In contrary to grammars of natural languages, the grammar of a compiler is exactly as precise as it is 'intended'.
 In fact, otherwise it would